-126 Id.
+^{126.} Id.
 Others disagree with the coequal-branch-of-government doctrine and, instead, consider the legislature to be superior with the courts relegated to the role of "faithful agents."
 Manning, supra note 18, at 2389.
 For a response to this and Manning's other arguments, see Staszewski, supra note 72, at 1001 ("[W]hile American lawmakers have broad authority to regulate in the public interest, our constitutional republic also has a responsibility to avoid needless harm to the extent fairly possible.
-When courts interpret laws to avoid absurd results . . . they are justifiably seeking to serve the common good that legislation is presumed to embody[.]").
+When courts interpret laws to avoid absurd results . . . they are justifiably seeking to serve the common good that legislation is presumed to embody").

-suspect, (b) deciding whether there is probable cause set forth in a complaint, (c) setting an amount for bail, (d) determining the admissibility of critical evidence at trial, and (e) imposing sentences upon conviction which could range, for example, from a mere fine to forty years of imprisonment.127 Judges can similarly be trusted to determine when a given outcome is unjust or absurd-judged by the standards of predictability, coherence, reasonableness, rationality, and common sense-without worrying about whether the legislature would approve.128
+evidence at trial, and (e) imposing sentences upon conviction which could range, for example, from a mere fine to 40 years of imprisonment.
+127 Judges can similarly be trusted to determine when a given outcome is unjust or absurd-judged by the standards of predictability, coherence, reasonableness, rationality, and common sense-without worrying about whether the legislature would approve.
+128

 Second, we need judges to fulfill this obligation now more than ever.
-As many of the cases cited in this Article have demonstrated, "prosecutorial discretion offer[s] no guarantee against the emergence of the truly absurd result."129 Instead, prosecutors are usually the source of the absurdity.
-And while law professors may enjoy debating whether, for example, "[p]ublic and social choice theories theoretically normalize legislative outcomes that are 'merely' odd, anomalous, ill-conceived, illogical, not ideal, or even silly[,]" thus weighing against the use of the absurdity doctrine,130 our lawmakers are churning out broad, irrational, life-ruining statutes for prosecutors to deploy.131 Because legislatures are handing out blank checks to prosecutors, it is now, more than ever, that judges must exercise their power as a "coequal branch of government" to avoid absurd outcomes.132 Judges must do more than merely "apply statutes blindly without considering the justice of the application."133
+As many of the cases cited in this Article have demonstrated, "prosecutorial discretion offer[s] no guarantee against the emergence of the truly absurd result."
+Instead, prosecutors are usually the source of the absurdity.
+And while law professors may enjoy debating whether, for example, "[p]ublic and social choice theories theoretically normalize legislative outcomes that are 'merely' odd, anomalous, ill-conceived, illogical, not ideal, or even silly[,]" thus weighing against the use of the absurdity doctrine, our lawmakers are churning out broad, irrational, life-ruining statutes for prosecutors to deploy.
+Because legislatures are handing out blank checks to prosecutors, judges must exercise their power as a "coequal branch of government" to avoid absurd outcomes.
+Judges must do more than merely "apply statutes blindly without considering the justice of the application."
+133

-Consequently, when a judge has to dismiss a case because the statute, as applied to the facts, produces an absurd outcome, this is not too heavy of a burden for the judiciary to bear, nor is it an intrusion upon the legislature.
-Not only are judges "far better situated than the legislature to avoid problematic statutory applications as they arise," but doing so is also a judicial obligation "as part of the statutory bargain."134
+Consequently, it is neither too heavy a burden for the judiciary nor an intrusion upon the legislature when a judge dismisses a case because a statute, as applied to the facts, produces an absurd outcome.
+Not only are judges "far better situated than the legislature to avoid problematic